Apply Here Request Virtual Graduate Program Information Meeting

 UT is the flagship educational institution in the state and the Department of Chemistry is the oldest PhD granting department therein.
-The department currently has approximately thirty faculty representing all the traditional sub-disciplines (Organic, Inorganic, Physical, Analytical) as well as strengths in several new and exciting interdisciplinary areas of research such as polymer and materials chemistry, chemical physics, bio-organic chemistry, and neutron science.
+The department currently has 26 faculty members representing all the traditional sub-disciplines as well as strengths in several new and exciting interdisciplinary areas of research such as polymer and materials chemistry, chemical physics, bio-organic chemistry, and neutron science.
 The department also enjoys a strong collaborative research relationship with the scientific community at the Oak Ridge National Laboratory (ORNL).

 Unfortunately, the committee will not pre-review applications and the only applications they will review are the online applications sent to them from Graduate Admissions.

 We encourage each student, international or domestic to begin applying as soon as the application is open, time may vary between August-November.
 Apply as early as possible to be considered for fellowships and scholarships.
 The review process will begin in November for Fall semester entry.
 Decisions on applications are typically made by April 15th for Fall semester entry.
 We do not typically admit students during the spring.

 For further information regarding our program, please visit our website.
 You may apply to our program by visiting the Office of Graduate Admissions.
 Please feel free to request an information packet or email me if you have any more questions.